MrJorgen/MyHobbyProject/README.md

 Run <code>npm install</code> after cloning

-Get a api key from https://www.themoviedb.org/ bu signing up for an account and then requesting the api key.
+Get an api key from https://www.themoviedb.org/ by signing up for an account and then requesting the api key.